divnix/std/cells/std/devshellProfiles/Readme.md

 # `std`'s `devshellProfiles`

-This organelle only exports a single `default` devshellProfile.
+This Cell Block only exports a single `default` devshellProfile.

 Any `std`ized repository should include this into its [`numtide/devshell`][devshell] in order to provide any visitor with the fully pre-configured `std` TUI.